claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 location: pages/think/code-princ/leaf
 permalink: /pages/think/code-princ/Refactoring
 ---
+## Definition of refactoring

+- Martin Fowler: Refactoring is making code "easier to understand and cheaper to modify"
 ## GitHub Repos

 Sadly by necessity some of my repos are private.
 Those that are private are clearly marked.
 For those that are, please don't ask me to share the code, because I can't.
 They're listed here purely for my reference.